Reeb flows transverse to foliations

 where $t_{\far} \in [0,T]$ is the time minimizing $\phi_{R,S}(x,\gamma(t_\far))$ and $\phi_{R,S}(x,-)$ is a smooth cutoff function defined on $\ucover \lambda$ satisfying the following conditions: \begin{itemize} \item $\phi_{R,S}(x,y)=1$ when $d(x,y)<R$ \item $\phi_{R,S}(x,y)=0$ when $d(x,y)>SR$ \item $\phi$ has all derivatives bounded in absolute value by $\frac {10} {S}$ \item The superlevel sets of $\phi(x,-)$ on $\ucover \lambda$ are topological disks. \end{itemize}

-The reader may now proceed to the proof of \cref{prop:superharmonic} and refer to the preceding technical lemmas as needed.
+The reader may now proceed to the proof of \cref{prop:superharmonic} and refer to the technical lemmas below as needed.

-\begin{lem} $\DD_{T,R,S}(\tau)$ is $C^{\infty,1}$ for all $T,R,S$. \end{lem} \begin{proof} This is where the cutoff comes in handy.
+\begin{lem} If $\tau$ is a $C^{\infty,1}$ transverse measure, then $\DD_{T,R,S}(\tau)$ is a $C^{\infty,1}$ transverse measure for all $T,R,S$. \end{lem} \begin{proof} This is where the cutoff comes in handy.
 Let $x$ be a point on a leaf $\lambda$.
 In $\ucover M$, choose a neighbourhood $U$ of the radius $SR$ disk in $\ucover \lambda$ centred at $x$ which is skinny enough in the transverse direction that it is foliated as a product.
 In a neighbourhood of $x$, the values of $\DD_{T,R,S}(\tau)$ depend only on information in $U$.
 If we were to ignore the dependence of $t_\far$ on $\gamma$, then smoothness of $\DD_{T,R,S}(\tau)$ would follow from standard results regarding the smoothness of heat kernels with respect to compact variations of the metric.
 The dependence of $t_\far$ on $\gamma$ can indeed be trivialized, as we now detail.

 Suppose $x(\eps)$ is a smooth path in $U$ with $x(0)=x$.
-To show that $\tau$ is once differentiable at $x$, we need to show that exists for any smooth vector field $v$.
+To show that $\DD_{T,R,S}(\tau)$ is once differentiable at $x$, we need to show that exists for any smooth vector field $v$.